breezeight/nicola_blog/_guides/ember_cli.markdown

 ## ES6 modules

-TODO: Understand if embercli is still using `es6-module-transpiler`.
+TODO: Understand if ember-cli is still using `es6-module-transpiler`.
 It looks that the ember-cli web site is outdate:

 * https://github.com/ember-cli/ember-cli/commit/c6b65278bea0cbd05a12e9997291808d35418f64
 * http://discuss.emberjs.com/t/working-with-docker-ember-cli-in-development/7658